Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 - Upload your DNA data from 23andMe, AncestryDNA, MyHeritage, or FamilyTreeDNA (or use data you've already uploaded).

-- Your raw data is analyzed to extract variants in CYP2D6, OPRM1, COMT, BDNF, and ANKK1 and assign genotypes, diplotypes, and phenotype classifications.
+- Your raw data is analyzed to extract variants in OPRM1, COMT, BDNF, and ANKK1 and assign genotypes, diplotypes, and phenotype classifications.
+CYP2D6 cannot be called from a genotyping array, so it is not included in this step.

 Key Clinical Evidence